kushalSB/React-Roadmap/README.md

 An interactive app does need states to function properly.

-State can only be used in a class Component.

 State is similar to props but unlike props it is private to the component.